Mapping

 ]

-Let’s say that you know that the addresses array contains only two items at most and therefore you want to mark them as the primary and secondary address:
+Let’s say that you know that the addresses array contains only two items at most, and therefore, you want to mark them as the primary and secondary addresses:

 "mappings": {